ashleyghooper/solarwinds_ansible/README.md

 | `orion_node`      | Manage nodes in SolarWinds Orion         |
 | `solarwinds_info` | Query the SolarWinds Information Service |

+See module documentation for more information on usage.

 ## Examples

 Rather than simple playbooks as below, you may wish to create your own